 It's a good point.

-And then of course, their indecision on the war on terror response to 9-11.
+And then, of course, their indecision on the war on terror response to 9-11.

-Uh they they just they just doomed themselves.
+They just doomed themselves.

-And so for all those years, the Democrats thought I was preaching to the choir, but they obviously got some uh focus group data or marketing research that indicated, oh, you know, this guy's converting Democrats and liberals.
+And so for all those years, the Democrats thought I was preaching to the choir, but they obviously got some focus group data or marketing research that indicated, oh, you know, this guy's converting Democrats and liberals.

-Like this whole business of war and terror and Iraq and Afghanistan, no matter how you slice it, the Democrats always seem to side up with the wrong people.
+No matter how you slice it, the Democrats always seem to side up with the wrong people.

 They always end up blaming this country for all of these entanglements.